eslint/rfcs/templates/design.md

    This is the bulk of the RFC.

-   Explain the design with enough detail that someone familiar with ESLint to be able to implement it by reading this document.
+   Explain the design with enough detail that someone familiar with ESLint can implement it by reading this document.
 Please get into specifics of your approach, corner cases, and examples of how the change will be used.
 Be sure to define any new terms in this section.
 -->